 - Combative, demeaning, or controlling behavior displayed by primary caregiver

 The easiest method to help older adults stay safe from almost any abuse is by continuing to be aware, alert, and attentive.
 Check in with senior loved ones frequently, and have a system of support set up to make sure seniors have ample opportunities for socialization and engaging activities in order to prevent isolation – one of the main causes that increase an older adult’s risk for abuse or neglect.

 You can proactively anticipate the underlying factors behind abuse and fraud against seniors.
 As an example, acknowledge if a family caregiver is encountering undue stress, and come up with an alternative care plan for the senior; and ensure there’s no monetary motivation in a family member’s wish to serve as caregiver.
 Additionally, supply the older person with the information and insight needed to identify potential abuse, and instruct him or her to share with you as soon as possible about any cause for concern.

 The most effective solution to make sure a senior remains safe from elder abuse is by working with Morning Glory Home Care.
 All of our caregivers are subjected to strict criminal record checks and are also supplied with the oversight that assures cherished older adults are safe from abuse.
-Learn more about how our top-rated companion care in Chesterfield provides family members with peace of mind by calling us at 618-667-8400.
+Learn more about how our top-rated home health care in Edwardsville, IL by calling us at 618-667-8400.